QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## Overview

-This lecture describes several  linear-quadratic versions of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.
+This lecture describes a  linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.

-Like Chang {cite}`chang1998credible`, we use these models as  laboratories in which to explore consequences of  timing protocols for government decision making.
+We use the model as a laboratory  in which we  explore consequences of different  timing protocols for government decision making.

-The models focus attention on intertemporal tradeoffs between
+The model focuses  on intertemporal tradeoffs between

-- welfare benefits that anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by his or her holdings of real money balances, and
+ - benefits that anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by his or her holdings of real money balances, and
  - costs associated with the  distorting taxes that the government must levy in order to acquire the paper money that it will  destroy  in order to generate anticipated deflation

-The models feature
+Model  features include

 - rational expectations
-- several explicit timing protocols
+- alternative possible  timing protocols for government choices of a sequence of money growth rates
 - costly government actions at all dates $t \geq 1$ that increase household utilities at dates before $t$
-- sets of Bellman equations, one set for each timing protocol
+- alternative possible sets of Bellman equations, one set for each timing protocol

    - for example, in a timing protocol used to pose a **Ramsey plan**, a government chooses an infinite sequence of money supply growth rates once and for all at time $0$.